Simplified expenses if you're self-employed

 Types of expenses

-You can use flat rates for any or all of these expenses:
+You can use flat rates for:

 - business costs for vehicles